IRVLUTD/iTeach/src/README.md

 <br><br>

 # 8. 🛠️ Troubleshooting Guide

-### 👓 Rviz
+## 👓 Rviz

 To effectively follow the troubleshooting steps, it is essential to view the images being transmitted through ROS. **Rviz** is the recommended tool for this purpose. 👀

-### 🖥️ PC Not Receiving Images from the Server
+## 🖥️ PC Not Receiving Images from the Server

 Ensure that the `ROS_IP` and `ROS_MASTER_URI` environment variables are correctly set on both the server and the PC. 🌐

-### 🤖 Hololens Not Receiving Images
+## 🤖 HoloLens Not Receiving Images

-Start by confirming that **execsupport** is active.
-If the server is receiving processed images, verify that the endpoint has launched correctly. ✅ If both conditions are met, ensure that the IP address is set correctly on the **Hololens**. 💡
+1. Confirm that **execsupport** is active.
+2. If the server is receiving processed images, verify that the endpoint has launched correctly. ✅
+3. Ensure that the IP address is set correctly on the **HoloLens**. 💡

-### 🖼️ PC Not Receiving Relabeled Images & Labels
+## 🖼️ PC Not Receiving Relabeled Images & Labels

 If this occurs, it's likely that the `ROS_HOSTNAME` on the PC or server is set to a non-null value.
 Change these settings to `0.0.0.0`. 🔧

-### ⚠️ OMP: Error #15 - Initializing libiomp5md.dll
+## ⚠️ OMP: Error #15 - Initializing libiomp5md.dll

 You may encounter this error in `run_finetuning_node.py` and `receiveData.py`.
-To resolve it, open a terminal in the environment where the program is running and execute:
+To resolve it, open a terminal in the environment where the program is running and execute the following command:

 ```bash
 conda install nomkl --channel conda-forge
 ```

 After this, check that all package requirements are still installed.
-This solution courtesy of [postylem](https://stackoverflow.com/questions/20554074/sklearn-omp-error-15-initializing-libiomp5md-dll-but-found-mk2iomp5md-dll-a). 💡
+This solution is courtesy of [postylem](https://stackoverflow.com/questions/20554074/sklearn-omp-error-15-initializing-libiomp5md-dll-but-found-mk2iomp5md-dll). 💡